Integrating GIS and BIM collaboration platforms allows team members to georeference and get a complete picture of their project

-To create a GIS file you won’t need to install other software for GIS files management.
+To create a GIS file you won’t need to install other BIM GIS software.
 Simply create a new document within your project and select “usBIM.gis GIS Map”.

 Now that we have the new GIS type document, the usBIM.gis interface will pop up.
-This service, integrated in usBIM, allows you to contextualize on a territorial map, models uploaded on the digital platform with a georeferenced view of the information contained in the various project documents.
+This BIM GIS integration service, integrated in usBIM, allows you to contextualize on a territorial map, models uploaded on the digital platform with a georeferenced view of the information contained in the various project documents.

 usBIM.gis provides various other functions too, such as: